 Review Summary: Defeated Sanity further cement their position as one of the top brutal death bands today.

 Those expecting the band to have expanded their horizons and produced something out of the ordinary are going to be disappointed, Defeated Sanity have stuck firmly to their guns with this album.
-Their notoriously unhinged and ever shifting guitar work is still as foreboding as ever, often rapidly alternating between tremolo strumming to bass-laden grooves between each bar.
+Their notoriously unhinged and ever shifting guitar work is still as foreboding as ever, often rapidly alternating between tremolo strumming and bass-laden grooves.
 There is even a minor presence of melody in a few tracks such as “The Purging” and “Perspectives”, something a lot of brutal death bands apparently have no concept of.
 Breakdowns are used in a necessarily recurrent manner; not obnoxious or overly dumbed down.
-They actually manage to add something to the record by often stripping down the previous sequence to a bare rhythm, thus progressing the tracks further and adding a dynamic largely unseen in the genre.

-The drumming of Lille Gruber along with the rest of the instrumental performances is chaotic, while still keeping the beat with the rest of the band for the most part.
-It’s not uncommon for Gruber to extend beyond merely interesting fills and go against the grain of the music, yet never sounding out place or creating a sense of unwanted dissonance.
-For example, Gruber will often switch between blast beats and periodic bursts of double kicks very quickly, whilst simultaneously maintaining a framework for the rest of instruments to build upon.
-His cymbal-work is so varied that it will sometimes catch you off guard, but a rhythm will have appeared by the time a verse concludes.
-The production is cleaner than the last few albums these guys have released, which is a big plus, as it doesn’t sound too compressed or too muddy.
-With the extra clarity, notes are easier to decipher, but the music still has that delightful thumpiness we’ve long since associated with the genre.
-Like a lot of brutal death bands, Defeated Sanity have chosen to use the good old popcorn snare drum, this along with the tinny cymbals helps produce a distinct “rawness” to the music.
+The drumming of Lille Gruber along with the rest of the instrumental performances is relentless and chaotic.
+Rarely is he content to simply keep the beat with the rest of the band, often delving into spontaneous, seemingly improvisational rhythms and patterns.
+Yet his performance doesn’t feel out of place, as balance and harmony emerges from a combination of seemingly dissonant individual components.
+The production is cleaner than the last few albums these guys have released, albeit very brickwalled.
+However, with the extra clarity, notes are easier to decipher and the music still retains that delightful thumpiness we’ve long since associated with the genre.
+Like a lot of brutal death bands, Defeated Sanity have chosen to use the good old popcorn snare drum, this along with the tinny cymbals helps add a distinct “rawness” to the music.

-Passages Into Deformity is arguably the best album so far by Defeated Sanity.
-A challenging but rewarding listen, it goes about pulverising the listener in a more calculated way, without sacrificing the musical violence the genre is notable for.
+more than holds its own within Defeated Sanity's gleaming catalog.
+A challenging but rewarding listen, it goes about pulverising the listener in a more calculated way, without sacrificing the violence the genre is notable for.
 Hiding subtle nuances under ominous layers of aural cruelty, the German mob has once again produced a brutal death gem, cementing their position as one of the finest acts in the genre today.